Skip to Main Content

 Citing Artificial Intelligence

-Anytime your work has been produced or aided by someone or something other than yourself, you need to provide credit with a citation.
+Any time your work has been produced or aided by someone or something other than yourself, you need to provide credit with a citation.
 This also applies to artificial intelligence tools.

 Artificial intelligence tools include but are not limited to:

-• Chatbots like OpenAI's ChatGPT, Bing's Copilot
+• Chatbots like Gemini and Copilot

 • Text to image AI like Dall-E, Canva Image Generator, Craiyon, Adobe Firefly